Florida law lets autonomous vehicles drive without humans

 TALLAHASSEE, Fla.
 (AP) — Self-driving vehicles will be able to operate in Florida without a human on board under a bill signed by Republican Gov. Ron DeSantis.

-DeSantis signed the measure on Thursday at a test track for autonomous vehicles in Auburndale.
+DeSantis signed the measure Thursday at a test track for autonomous vehicles.
 The governor says he wants companies testing the vehicles to move to Florida.